darius/ichbins/Documentation.md

 - Evaluate each of the top-level expressions in order.

-## Primitive procedures
+## Primitives

-These are built in:
+These procedures are built in:

 - `eq?`
 - `null?`, `char?`, `pair?`